TechPerplexed/Gooby/README.md

 GooPlex is now Gooby, completely rewritten from scratch.
 It has full docker integration for all apps, NginX with reverse proxy and Letsencrypt, one click (automatic) backup, several additional apps.

 Basic [information and instructions can be found on TechPerplexed](http://bit.ly/TechPerplexed "How to create an infinite media server using a VPS and Cloud service").
-Make sure you check out the excellent [Wiki here on GitHub](http://bit.ly/TechPerplexed "Gooby Wiki") that Gooby participant @deedeefink has put together!

 ## Installation: